 We are investigating the possibility that XPG is required for cellular responses to DNA lesions from endogenous sources that increase postnatally, e.g. damage from reactive oxygen species, and that unresolved intermediates in either BER or TCR of oxidative damage are particularly deleterious.
 Whether the role of XPG in BER is functionally connected to its role in early steps of TCR in this regard is a question of major interest that we are actively pursuing.

 Our investigation of the multiple protein-protein interactions of XPG has tied the TCR pathway to other important processes for maintaining genomic integrity, including non-homologous end-joining, homologous recombination, structure-specific helicase action, and chromatin assembly.
 In addition, preliminary evidence suggests that BER of oxidative damage is inducible by low dose IR and requires TCR proteins including both XPG and CSB, and whether this inducible repair process underlies the adaptive response to IR is also of interest.

-Sarker AH, Tsutakawa SE, Kostek S, Ng C, Shin DS, Peris M, Campeau E, Tainer JA, Nogales E, and Cooper PK.
-Recognition of RNA polymerase II and transcription bubbles by XPG, CSB, and TFIIH: Insights for transcription-coupled repair and Cockayne syndrome.
-Mol.
-Cell 20, 187-198 (2005).
+Sarker AH, Tsutakawa SE, Kostek S, Ng C, Shin DS, Peris M, Campeau E, Tainer JA, Nogales E, Cooper PK.
+Recognition of RNA polymerase II and transcription bubbles by XPG, CSB, and TFIIH: insights for transcription-coupled repair and Cockayne Syndrome.
+Mol Cell.
+2005 Oct 28;20(2):187-98.